Fodor's Expert Review Casa-Museo Boschi di Stefano

-To most people, Italian art means Renaissance art.
-But the 20th century in Italy was also productive, if less well-known as a time of artistic achievement.
+To most people, Italian art means Renaissance art, but the 20th century in Italy was also a time of artistic achievement.
 An apartment on the second floor of a stunning Art Deco building designed by Milan architect Portaluppi houses this collection, which was donated to the city of Milan in 2003 and is a tribute to the enlightened private collectors who replaced popes and nobles as Italian patrons.
 The walls are lined with the works of postwar greats, such as Fontana, De Chirico, and Morandi.
 Along with the art, the museum holds distinctive postwar furniture and stunning Murano glass chandeliers.